The Case of the Marylebone Six

 a white felt hat with the brim turned up, a velveteen or jean square-tailed coat, a scarlet plush waistcoat with little black spots, and a bright-coloured kerchief round his herculean neck, when, as often happened, it was not left entirely bare.
 His corduroy breeches were retained in position by a leathern strap round the waist, and were tied and buttoned at the knee, displaying beneath a solid calf and foot encased in strong high-laced boots.

 He displayed remarkable powers of endurance, working, if necessary, for twelve hours or more with only short breaks for meals.
-He disregarded danger, and even courted it, regarding injury as a badge of honour.
-However, as Smiles pointed out, the railway navvies lived as hard as they worked.
+He disregarded danger and even courted it, regarding injury as a badge of honour.
+However, as Smiles pointed out, he lived as hard as he worked.

-Relegated to the fringes of society, and unsoftened by its manners and morals, they spent their leisure time in wild and unrestrained behaviour.
-They drank heavily, and alienated the inhabitants of the villages along the route of the new railway works.
-Smiles thought that they were in general good at heart —“frank and open-handed with their comrades” and “ready to share their last penny with those in distress”— but brutalised by the conditions in which they were forced to toil.
+Relegated to the fringes of society and unsoftened by its manners and morals, the railway navvies spent their leisure time in wild and unrestrained behaviour.
+They drank heavily and alienated the inhabitants of the villages along the route of the new railway works.
+Smiles thought that they were in general good at heart — ‘frank and open-handed with their comrades’ and ‘ready to share their last penny with those in distress’ — but brutalised by the conditions in which they were forced to toil.

 But to return to the story of the six London navvies who found themselves facing Francis Pearson Walesby and his fellow magistrates on that Monday morning in January 1848.
 On the evening of the previous Thursday two of the men, John Poole and John Smith, made an unexpected appearance in the shop of a Mr Charles Butler in Marylebone Lane.

 On a map of the time we are talking about — say Cross’s 1844 or 1851 London Guide — we see the Lane snaking down from Marylebone High Street towards Oxford Street.
 The area has strong associations with Charles Dickens, who was then living at the New Road end of the High Street in Devonshire Terrace, where he kept pet ravens.
 His father, the feckless John Dickens, had been born in Marylebone, as had Wilkie Collins, his fellow writer and close friend.

 They were all but penniless, and very hungry, and yet everywhere they looked they found one sort of food shop or another.
 There were shops selling fruit, meat, fish — even muffins.
 There was a wine merchant and a beer retailer.
-There were several coffee rooms, of which one, run by Mr Edward Gouldbrough, was at no. 63, and therefore next door to Charles Butler.
+There were several coffee rooms, and one of these, run by Mr Edward Gouldbrough, was at No. 63 and therefore next door to Charles Butler.

-And it was in the bakery at no. 64 that the whole business began with an unpleasant surprise for Mr Butler.
-For he saw the door of his shop open, and two men enter.
-They were both young, both powerfully built, and both dressed in coarse clothes.
+And it was in the bakery at No. 64 that the whole business began with an unpleasant surprise for Mr Butler.
+For he saw the door of his shop open and two men enter.
+They were both young, both powerfully built and both dressed in coarse clothes.
 They were the two navvies — John Poole and John Smith — and their terrible hunger had driven them to a reckless and desperate course of action … TO BE CONCLUDED